Best defense stocks to invest in 2026

 - Export Control Restrictions: As a defense contractor, Kongsberg faces strict export controls, arms transfer regulations, and potential sanctions that can limit international sales opportunities and create compliance challenges and oversight.

-- Project Management Challenges: Complex development programs and defense contracts face potential delays, cost overruns, and technical challenges that could impact profitability and ministry relationships and compliance demands.
+- Project Management Challenges: Complex development programs and defense contracts face potential delays, cost overruns, and technical challenges that could impact profitability, ministry relationships, and regulatory compliance demands.

 - Global Defense Competition: Kongsberg faces intense competition from established defense contractors like Raytheon, MBDA, and Lockheed Martin, which have superior resources, global reach, and established relationships across contested markets.